Boiann/federal-bureau-of-control/README.md

 Colored text was used when possible (using Tex) for organizing, color-coding and visual distinction.

+**Version Control**
+Git branching/squashing and merging was used in this project.
+When work was to be done a separate branch was made.
+The strategy was to have each branch dedicated to one feature/fix/issue or epic/iteration.
+After the work was completed on a particular branch, the branch would be squashed and merged to the main branch.
+The squashed branches are then usually deleted, but they are left as is in this project to demonstrate development.

 **Agile Planning**

 Before writing any code, everything was considered and planned as much as possible.